Creating the first national donor image sharing hub

 If the pilot is successful, the national system could work like this:

 - The OPO requests an imaging study for a donor from a donor hospital.

 - The donor hospital sends the imaging study to UNOS’s imaging hub.

-“I was amazed when I saw the images,” says Dr. Daniel Jacoby, Director of the Comprehensive Heart Failure Program at Yale School of Medicine and founder and director of Yale’s cardiomyopathy program who tested the system.
+“I was amazed when I saw the images,” says Daniel Jacoby, M.D., director of the Comprehensive Heart Failure program at Yale School of Medicine and founder and director of Yale’s cardiomyopathy program, who tested the system.
 “They look like you’re looking directly at an echo screen.
 This is a step forward for our patients.”